LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ***

-Now, using the path `/add-message?s=How are you` adds 'how are you' to the string with a new line:
+Now, the path `/add-message?s=How are you` adds 'how are you' to the string with a new line:

 ![How Are You Image](https://raw.githubusercontent.com/LukeHenry04/cse15l-lab-reports/main/HowAreYou.png)

+The method `handleRequest(URI url)` is called again, with url now containing the new path.

+`url.getPath()` now returns the new path, `/add-message?s=How are you`.

+`url.getQuery` now returns the string in the path after the question mark, `s=How are you`, which is split into the `parameters` array.

+The string `How are you` followed by a new line character `'\n'` is then added to the string containing `"Hello"+'\n'`.

+The result is two lines, with "Hello" and "How are you".

 ## Part 2 - Debugging and Testing Code